The occurrence of surface tension gradient discontinuities and zero mobility for Allen-Cahn and curvature flows in periodic media: Introduction

 \begin{theorem} For each $n \in S^{d-1}$, the sets of coefficients $\mathcal{A}_n \subset C^\infty(\T^d ; [1,\Lambda])$ for which the associated surface tension $\bar{\sigma}$ has a gradient discontinuity at $n$ is open and dense in the topologies induced by $C(\T^d ; [1,\Lambda])$ and $W^{1,p}(\mathbb{T}^{d};[1,\Lambda])$ for $d < p < +\infty$.
 Furthermore, $\cap_{n \in S^{d-1}} \mathcal{A}_{n}$ is also dense in those topologies. \end{theorem}

+This result will be proved below in \sref{stgaps}.
 Note that the coefficients $a$ in the theorem are necessarily not laminar.
 Indeed, \cite{GCN} shows that the surface tension is necessarily $C^{1}$ in some non-empty open set of $S^{d-1}$ when the underlying medium is laminar.
 From that point of view, the theorem shows that the general non-laminar case can be much less regular than the laminar setting.

 Associated with this energy is the heterogeneous curvature flow of an evolving set $S_t$